Distributed Saddle-Point Problems: Lower Bounds, Near-Optimal and Robust Algorithms: Introduction

 Distributed algorithms have already become an integral part of solving many applied tasks, including machine learning problems \cite{shalev2014understanding, mcdonald2010distributed, mcmahan2017communication}.
 This paper also deals with distributed methods, we study the saddle point problem (SPP):

-where parts of the function $f$ are distributed between $M$ nodes, while the function $f_m$ is known only to the node with the corresponding number $m$.
-SPPs or Min-Max problems, including distributed ones, have many applications.
-Here we can note the already classical and long-established applications in equilibrium theory, games and economics \cite{facchinei2007finite}, as well as new and young trends in image deconvolution \cite{chambolle2011first,esser2010general}, reinforcement and statistical learning \cite{Abadeh_et_al_2015, pmlr-v119-jin20f}, adversarial training \cite{Madry2017:adv} and GANs \cite{goodfellow2014generative}.
-In particular, a series of papers \cite{daskalakis2017training,gidel2018variational,mertikopoulos2018optimistic,chavdarova2019reducing,pmlr-v89-liang19b,peng2020training} showed the connection of the theory for convex SPPs with the training of GANs and obtained insights and useful tips for the GANs community.
-From the point of view of machine learning, it can be interesting when $f_m$ is an empirical loss function of the model on the local data of the $m$th device.
-Therefore, we consider the statement of the problem \eqref{distr} when we have access only to local stochastic oracle of $f_m(x,y):= \E_{\xi_m \sim \mathcal{D}_m} f_m(x,y,\xi_m)$, where the data $\xi_m$ follows unknown distributions $\mathcal{D}_m$.
+where parts of the function $f$ are distributed among $M$ \ans{devices/nodes/workers/machines}, while the function $f_m$ corresponds to the device with number $m$.
+SPPs, including distributed ones, have many applications.
+Here we can mention the already classical and long-established applications in equilibrium theory, games and economics \cite{facchinei2007finite}, as well as new and recent trends in image deconvolution \cite{chambolle2011first,esser2010general}, reinforcement and statistical learning \cite{Abadeh,pmlr-v119-jin20f}, adversarial training \cite{Madry2017:adv} and GANs \cite{goodfellow2014generative}.
+In particular, a number of papers \cite{daskalakis2017training,gidel2018variational,mertikopoulos2018optimistic,chavdarova2019reducing,pmlr-v89-liang19b,peng2020training} showed the connection of the theory for convex SPPs with the training of GANs and provided insights and useful hints for the GANs community.
+From a machine learning point of view, it can be interesting if $f_m$ is an empirical loss function of the model on the local data of the $m$th device.
+Therefore, we consider the statement of the problem \eqref{distr} when we have access only to the local stochastic oracle of $f_m(x,y):= \E_{\xi_m \sim \mathcal{D}_m} [f_m(x,y,\xi_m)]$, where the data $\xi_m$ follow unknown distributions $\mathcal{D}_m$.